 NOTE: If your photovoltaic panels are flush-mounted per the definition in Section 13.3 of the Denver Zoning Code, no zoning permit is required.

 Denver Building Code provides minimum standards for building in order to safeguard public safety, health and welfare.
 The permitting and inspection process ensures that all home projects meet these standards and that all dwellings are safe and habitable at the time of construction.

 Listed in the order they must be obtained.
 All permits must be in hand and at site before work may begin.

-Zoning and Building permit fees are based on valuation of the work to be completed including the labor and materials.
+Zoning and building permit fees are based on valuation of the work to be completed, including the labor and materials.
 View the permit fee schedules to estimate the fees required for your project.
-Fees for Solar Panels are capped at $50 for all permits.
-There are no fees for Landmark review.
+Fees for solar panels are capped at $50 for the electrical permit.

-All approved construction set of documents, permits and inspector signature card are to be available on site upon request.
+All approved construction plans and documents, permits, and inspector signature card must be available on-site upon request.